-That's how lab tests have worked until recently.
-Except for the relationship you have with the person who takes the sample from you, it is rare that you get a glimpse at the many people involved in generating a laboratory test result.
-Nor do you get much opportunity to learn what happens after the specimen, or test sample, disappears from view.
+Except for the relationship you have with the person who takes your test sample, such as blood, it is rare that you get a glimpse of the many people involved in generating a laboratory test result.
+Nor do you get much opportunity to learn what happens after the specimen disappears from view.

 As labs take on an increasingly prominent role in health care – in some states, patients are permitted to order lab tests without a doctor's prescription – understanding what happens behind the scenes is almost as important as knowing what can be learned from your test results.
 The articles listed below have been prepared to give you a better sense of the lab and how it functions.